Jiji Maa: 7 years later

-Falguni is one of the most prominent businesswomen with her company Jiji Maa Textiles and has become more modern while Suyash has become an arrogant businessman.
-Govind is revealed to have been raised by local goons Chamki and Devraj as Laddoo, a pickpocket.
+Falguni is one of the most prominent businesswomen, running the company Jiji Maa Textiles.
+She has modernised, whereas Suyash has become an arrogant businessman.
+It is revealed that Govind was raised by local gangsters Chamki and Devraj as Laddoo, a pickpocket.

-Uttara is living with Falguni and Niyati and is shown to be mentally unsound.
-A rival businessman, Abhishek, tries to damage Suyash's reputation but fails.
-He teams up with Uttara who has been faking her insanity and wants to harm Suyash.
-They hire Devraj to kill Suyash.
-Falguni manages to save him every time.
-After failing repeatedly, Devraj eventually kills his own wife to save himself.
-Falguni finds her while she's dying and Chamki tells her that Laddoo isn't actually their own child.
+Uttara lives with Falguni and Niyati, and she is portrayed as mentally unstable.
+A rival businessman named Abhishek tries to damage Suyash's reputation, but fails.
+He teams up with Uttara, who has been pretending to be insane and wants to harm Suyash.
+Together, they hire Devraj to kill Suyash.
+However, Falguni manages to save him every time.
+After repeatedly failing, Devraj eventually kills his own wife to save himself.
+Falguni finds her while she is dying, and Chamki tells Falguni that Laddoo isn't actually their child.

-Falguni realises Govind is her child and goes to tell Suyash but he sends her away.
-After Abhishiek contacts Falguni and tells her that he has Laddoo and that she has to kill Suyash in order to get Laddoo.
-Falguni pretends to have killed Suyash and goes to get Laddoo but Devraj and Abhishek capture her and plan on killing her.
-Suyash saves them.
-The police capture Abhishek and Devraj.
+Falguni realises that Govind is her child and goes to tell Suyash, but he sends her away.
+Abhishek then contacts Falguni, telling her that he has Laddoo and that she must kill Suyash to get him back.
+Falguni pretends to have killed Suyash and goes to collect Laddoo, but Devraj and Abhishiek capture her and plan to kill her.
+Suyash saves her.
+The police arrest Abhishek and Devraj.
 Falguni, Suyash and Govind are reunited.

-Suyash throws a party to celebrate the return of their child.
+Suyash throws a party to celebrate the return of his child.
 Uttara shows up and tries to kill them.
-Her plan backfires with the help of Laddoo and Uttara dies because of a fire accident.
-The show takes a quick leap, where the Rawat family is shown to be living happily.
-Niyati reveals that she and Vidhaan plan on adopting a baby and this is how the show Jiji Maa ends.
+With the help of Laddoo, her plan backfires and she dies in a fire.
+The show then takes a leap forward in time, showing the Rawat family living happily.
+Niyati reveals that she and Vidhaan are planning to adopt a baby, and this is how the show Jiji Maa ends.